 Advisors: Mary Revoy Lopez and Steven Fritz

-The mission of the Lac Courte Oreilles Ojibwe College Art Club is to expose the students to the endless possibilities to the creative arts.
+The mission of the Lac Courte Oreilles Ojibwe College Art Club is to expose the students to the endless possibilities of creative arts.
 The students create, sustain, and build team confidence within themselves as well as the LCOOC and surrounding community.

 Advisor: Jimmy White